 First, duplicate the best model.
 Right-click the model and select Duplicate.

 Investigate features to include or exclude using one of these methods.

 Use the parallel coordinates plot.
-On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and click Parallel Coordinates in the Validation Results group.
+On the Learn tab, in the Plots and Results section, click the arrow to open the gallery, and click Parallel Coordinates in the Validation Results group.
 Keep predictors that separate classes well.